Amitriptyline: History

-Amitriptyline was first developed by the American pharmaceutical company Merck in the late 1950s.
+Amitriptyline was developed by the American pharmaceutical company Merck in the late 1950s.
 In 1958, Merck approached several clinical investigators proposing to conduct clinical trials of amitriptyline for schizophrenia.
 One of these researchers, Frank Ayd, instead, suggested using amitriptyline for depression.
 Ayd treated 130 patients and, in 1960, reported that amitriptyline had antidepressant properties similar to another, and the only known at the time, tricyclic antidepressant imipramine.
 Following this, the US Food and Drug Administration approved amitriptyline for depression in 1961.

 In Europe, due to a quirk of the patent law at the time allowing patents only on the chemical synthesis but not on the drug itself, Roche and Lundbeck were able to independently develop and market amitriptyline in the early 1960s.

 According to research by a historian of psychopharmacology David Healy, amitriptyline became a much bigger selling drug than its precursor imipramine because of two factors.
 First, amitriptyline has a much stronger anxiolytic effect.
 Second, Merck conducted a marketing campaign raising clinicians' awareness of depression as a clinical entity.
+Amitriptyline is no longer sold under the brand name Elavil.